christmattos/gtasa_reset/README.md

 # gtasa_reset

+ATTENTION: THIS SCRIPT IS NOT ALLOWED IN OFFICIAL SPEEDRUNS, USE IF YOU WANNA PRACTICE

-I made this script for faster resets in speedrun
+I made this script for faster resets in speedruns

 This script do the following steps:
 block the input